Home

 07.06.20 Archive

 To understand the month of June 2020, a month in pandemic time enfolded between Covid-19 and Black Lives Matter requires a reading of its political space as a double emergency.
-For what intervened in the lock-down of Covid-19 could only be described as another state of emergency, a People's Emergency.
+For what intervened in the time of a national lockdown invoked as a state of emergency could only be described as another state of emergency, a People's Emergency.

 The Claim to Violence